cerbos/cerbos-aws-lambda/README.md

 ## Description
 This project builds a docker image that can be used to run a Cerbos server in AWS Lambda.
 The images will contain the gateway executable and the Cerbos binary.

-You can use it in a Unix-like system with x86_64 or arm64 architectures.
+The following commands assume you run a Unix-like system with x86_64 or arm64 architectures.

 There's also an example of AWS Lambda function based on this image.
 The function is built using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) model.

 ### Prerequisites